streamich/libreact/README.md

 }
 ```

-  - `delay` - time in milliseconds to wait before loading a component, defaults to 300.
+  - `delay` - time in milliseconds to wait before loading a component, defaults to `0`.
-  - `draf` - either to wait for DRAF before rendering component after it has been loaded, useful to prevent [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) in some cases, if CSS is bundles with your component.
+  - `draf` - either to wait for DRAF before rendering component after it has been loaded, useful to prevent [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content) in some cases, if CSS is bundles with your component, defaults to `false`.
-  - `idle` - whether to start loading component on JavaScript idle time using `requestIdleCallback`.
+  - `idle` - whether to start loading component on JavaScript idle time using `requestIdleCallback`, defaults to `false`.

+Using default params this function is equivalent to `lazy()` function.